Epic 2-Week Self-Drive Tour of the Ring Road of Iceland & the Westfjords

 - More

-Another stop along the way to Vik is the quaint, historic village of Kirkjubaejarklaustur.
-The village is filled with stories about superstition, heresy, and vengeance.
-Folklore states that Systrastapi, or the "Sister's Rock," a rock hill attraction in the village, is where two nuns executed for selling their souls to the devil were buried.
+Another fascinating stop along the route is the historic village of Kirkjubaejarklaustur, a place rich in folklore and eerie tales.
+The village is home to Systrastapi, or "Sister’s Rock", a rock formation where, according to legend, two nuns were executed for heresy after allegedly selling their souls to the devil.

-After another eventful day, you'll spend the night in South Iceland.
+After another exciting day of exploration, you’ll spend the night in South Iceland, surrounded by the region’s breathtaking landscapes.

 - Southeast Iceland